neelmewada/AR-Furniture-Shopping-App/README.md

 - Completely programmatic UI.
 No storyboards or interface builders used.
 - Used ARKit and SceneKit for visualization of furniture 3D models.
 - Model-View-ViewModel (MVVM) architecture.
-- Integrated Firebase for App backend, allowing products to be stored persistently in Cloud Firestore and retrieve them in real-time.
+- Integrated Firebase for App backend, allowing products to be stored persistently and perform queries in real-time.
 - Caching for images, products, etc.
 - Built Custom UI elements from scratch.
 - Used Figma for UI/UX design